Functional-Data-Clustering/Functional-Data/README.md

 # Functional Data for Cluster Analysis
  Lists of open-access functional datasets from different fields of application.
-We only collect data that can be used (and have been used) for cluster analysis.
+We only collect data that can be used for cluster analysis.
 The main objective is to facilitate comparing with existing clustering methods (for functional data) and evaluating new clustering methods.
 A recent comprehensive review of clustering methods for functional data is available <a href="https://dl.acm.org/doi/full/10.1145/3581789" target="_blank">here</a>.

  For datasets that need further processing on the linked data, a copy of them can be found in the Data folder.
 (This ongoing project is a bit slow, due to other commitments of the contributor.)